 The Golden House

 Just a few doors down from Artus Court is The Golden House at Dlugi Targ #41.
-Decorated with five statues – representing prudence, justice, strength, temperance and fortune (the one on the top of the building), the Golden House dates to the early 1600s and has been the residence of several mayors of Gdansk.
+Its decorated with five statues representing prudence, justice, strength, temperance and fortune.
+The house itself dates to the early 1600s and has been the residence of several mayors of Gdansk.

 Green Gate (Brama Zielona)